rickmschulz/DNSAutoSwitcher/README.md

 ## Why this exists

-Let's consider you have [Pi-hole](https://github.com/pi-hole/pi-hole) set up in your home, and now you want to use it instead of your Private DNS provider.
-However, at the same time, you want to enable your Private DNS outside your home network.
+Let's consider you want to have [Pi-hole](https://github.com/pi-hole/pi-hole) set up in your home and a secure Private DNS provider outside your home network, all of this automated.
 Well, this is what this app is for.

+Let's consider a scenario where you have Pi-hole set up in your home, and you want to use it instead of your Private DNS provider while connected to your local network.
+However, at the same time, you want to enable your Private DNS when outside your home network.
+Well, this is what this app is for, it automates the switch between them.

 Since Android does not natively allow you to disable "Private DNS" for specific Wi-Fi networks while keeping it enabled for mobile data, this app solves that problem by running a background service that detects your connection state.